LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

 <img src="../figures/expression_dag.png" />

 This representation form is known as the expression DAG, or computational graph, and is a much more efficient way to store the computational trace of a computer program.
-This type of representation solves the 'expresion swell' problem.
+As a result, computational graphs significantly mitigate expression swell.

-In reverse-mode AD packages such as PyTorch implement efficient ways of generating and storing the computational graph:
+AD packages such as PyTorch and Tensorflow implement efficient ways of generating and storing the computational graph:

 ```python